 For medium- to large-sized dogs, swallowing one small rubber band probably won’t cause a problem.
-The small rubber band will likely just pass through your fur baby’s digestive system with no problem.
+The small rubber band will most likely just pass through your fur baby’s digestive system with no problem.

 However, if your dog is a smaller dog, then the rubber band could cause a choking hazard or even become lodged in his intestines, causing an intestinal blockage.
 This is a medical emergency, so you’ll need to call the vet immediately.